 In 1850, sugar beet seeds were brought to Utah, which created one of the state’s largest and most durable industries.

-In the next two years settlers founded a dozen towns in the county.
+In the next two years, settlers founded a dozen towns in the county.
 Because they lived so far from any other city, the settlers had to make the things they needed.
 They established industries to make everything from pottery to paper.
 Of course, they also experimented with growing all kinds of crops.
 The founding of the University of Deseret (Utah) in 1850 and the dedication of the Salt Lake Theatre in 1862 show the commitment of early settlers to education and culture.
-Printing and publishing began in 1850 and have continued through today.
+Printing and publishing began in 1850 and are still continuing now.
 Some goods manufactured in Salt Lake County today are pharmaceuticals, candy and other food products, computers, military guidance systems, and artificial organs.

 A Period of Expansion